AMC New HampshireA Chapter of the Appalachian Mountain Club

 Your Connection to the New Hampshire Outdoors

-Our trained leaders offer a multitude of trips and gatherings year-round, from beginner to advanced in a range of activities.
-Check out our “outdoor Connector” to find your next outdoor adventure!
-Please note that registration is required for many events, so it is worth planning ahead.
+Our trained leaders offer a multitude of trips and gatherings year-round, from beginner to advanced, in a range of activities.
+Hiking, paddling, kayaking, mountaineering, skiing – we have the excursion for you.
+Check out our “Outdoor Connector” to find your next outdoor adventure!
+Plan ahead: Trips require registration and often fillup.

 Members